 A staple was stew.
 All the boys knew with complete certainty that the protein content, liberally laced with gristle and fat, was provided by whales.
 Okay, so that was probably not the source.
-Given recent revelations about horsemeat getting into Europe’s food supply chain raises suspicions about the provenance of the meat.
+Given recent revelations of horsemeat getting into Europe’s food supply chain, I have suspicions about the provenance of the meat.

 On Fridays there was fish.
 Slabs of cod (perhaps) floated in a yellowish, pallid, and oily residue.
 The cod was flecked with tiny black threads that meandered through the flesh and which were widely known to be some sort of parasitic worm.
 No chips with this, just more lumpy mashed spuds.

 And then there were Spam fritters.
 It is not possible to fall farther off the Epicurean wagon than coating ground up pig’s eyeballs, ears, and whatnot in batter and deep-frying it in a boiling vat of beef tallow.
 Shudder.